 Passam Sherpa has studied the art of thanka painting with Pema Namdol for over twenty years.
 A native of Kalimpong, India, he specializes in color and shading.
 Passam has painted thankas and murals in monasteries in India and Nepal, including at Deorali Chorten Gompa (the residence of Dodrupchen Rinpoche), Sikkim, and Khinmey Nyingma Monastery, Tawang.

-A Vajrayana practitioner for over two decades, Jessica Thaye is a graduate of Canada's National Ballet and a former International Montessori School Principal.
-She has worked as Pema Namdol's personal assistant and administrator of Padma Studios™ since 2012.
-Jessica is a contributing author of Celestial Portfolio and is currently studying sacred arts with Pema Namdol.
+A Vajrayana practitioner in the Dudjom Tersar lineage, Jessica Thaye is a graduate of Canada's National Ballet and a former Montessori School Principal.
+She has worked as Pema Namdol's personal assistant and administrator of Padma Studios® since 2012.
+Jessica is a contributing author of Celestial Portfolio and is studying sacred art with Pema Namdol.